Sleep Training System™

 The reverse is also true.
 Getting good sleep is considered an essential component of overall well being, enabling us to perform at our best during waking hours.
 Healthcare professionals recognize that quality sleep is a vital component of happiness, and is one of the best forms of preventive medicine.

 So instead of a single number, sleep therapists generally recommend a range that is normal for most people.
 The National Sleep Foundation suggests that seven to nine hours of sleep for adults is optimal.
-A 2009 British study suggested consistently sleeping 6 to 8 hours per night may be best for health.
+A 2018 study found consistently sleeping 6 to 8 hours per night may be best for cardiovascular health.
 Other studies have shown six to seven hours increase longevity.

 A 2015 cross-cultural study found those living today in some of the world's few remaining preindustrial societies -- meaning hunter gatherer and subsistence farming groups without access to electric lighting or heated and cooled living spaces -- generally spend about 7 to 8.5 hours in bed.
 These people average about 6 to 7 hours actually sleeping per night, with very little evidence of insomnia or other negative consequences of sleep deprivation.